Plausible GMM: A Quasi-Bayesian Approach: Theoretical results

-Theorem \ref{Theorem:1} demonstrates that $p_T(\theta)$ can be asymptotically approximated by a Gaussian density function $\Pi_{T}(\theta, \mu_0)$ under a sequence of Gaussian priors over misspecification that concentrate at the same rate as sampling error.
+\end{theorem}\begin{proof} See Appendix \ref{Proof: theorem1}. \end{proof} Theorem \ref{Theorem:1} demonstrates that $p_T(\theta)$ can be asymptotically approximated by a Gaussian density function $\Pi_{T}(\theta, \mu_0)$ under a sequence of Gaussian priors over misspecification that concentrate at the same rate as sampling error.
 Further, the theorem confirms the expected result that $p_T(\theta)$ concentrates in a $1 / \sqrt{T}$ neighborhood of $\theta_0$ under local misspecification.
 This result differs from the related approximation result in \cite{chernozhukov2003mcmc} in that the quasi-posterior depends on the prior for the plausibility characteristic, even asymptotically.
-We do note that the approximation result reproduces the result from \cite{chernozhukov2003mcmc} under $\mu_0 =0$ and $\Lambda\to 0$---i.e., when the prior over misspecification concentrates more quickly than sampling error.
+We do note that the approximation result reproduces the result from \cite{chernozhukov2003mcmc} under $\mu_0 =0$ and $\Lambda= 0$.

 We note that Theorem \ref{Theorem:1}, along with Theorems \ref{Theorem:2}-\ref{th4} presented below, could be established without requiring the data stream $\{Z_t\}_{t=1}^{T}$ to be i.i.d.
 Rather, we could work with moments defined as $m_T(\theta(\mu)) = T^{-1}\sum_{t=1}^{T}\E_{\mathbb{P}_{\mu,t}}[g(Z_{t},\theta(\mu))] = \mu$ where $\mathbb{P}_{\mu,t}$ is the marginal distribution for $Z_t$.
 Within this structure, results could be established under suitable restrictions on dependence and heterogeneity.
 We do not pursue this direction formally to avoid further complicating notation.